TradeTrust/tradetrust-core/README.md

 ## Verify

-This module that allows you to verify wrapped document programmatically.
-A verification happens on a wrapped document, and use `isValid` method to answer some questions:
+`verify` allows you to verify issued document programmatically.
+After verification, use `isValid` method to answer some questions:

 -   Has the document been tampered with ?
 -   Is the issuance state of the document valid ?